colek42/katacoda-scenarios/1.3-detached-exec/step1.md

 In this lab, we will learn how to interact with an already running Docker container.

 - Run the NGINX image (a web server that services http requests external to the host) and connect to STDIN and a terminal:
 `docker container ls`{{execute}}
-`docker container run -it --name nginx nginx`{{execute}}
+`docker container run -it --rm --name nginx nginx`{{execute}}
 ctrl+c to exit.

 - Run the NGINX image in detached mode: